What Is Prostate Cancer?

 - Diet - A high-fat diet may increase the chance of developing prostate cancer.
 One theory is that fat boosts testosterone production, which speeds the growth of prostate cancer cells.

-Because prostate cancer often doesn't produce symptoms, the American Cancer Society recommends that all men over 50 who have at least a 10 year life expectancy recieve these screenings annually:
+Because prostate cancer often doesn't produce symptoms, the American Cancer Society recommends that all men over 50 who have at least a 10 year life expectancy receive these screenings annually:

 - Prostate-specific antigen (PSA) test- blood sample is analyzed for PSA, a substance that is naturally produced by the prostate gland to liquefy semen.
 Elevated levels of PSA in the blood stream may indicate prostate infection, inflammation, enlargement or cancer.